ncomputers/neo/docs/EXPORTS.md

 # Exports

 Big export endpoints support cursor-based pagination so interrupted downloads can resume.
+Each request is capped at **100 000 rows**; when the cap is hit the response includes an `X-Row-Limit` header and a `Next-Cursor` value to continue from.
 Export downloads are provided via tenant-scoped, signed URLs to ensure isolation.

 ## Owner data export